seatable/seatable-developer-docs/docs/scripts/sql/reference.md

 - Multivalued columns, such as multiple-select column type, requires values to be surrounded by parentheses, for example: `(1, "2", 3.0, ("foo", "bar"))`.
 - Values of single-select and multiple-select column types must be option names, not option keys.
 - `WhereClause` is optional.
 If omitted, all rows in the table are included.
 - `INSERT` statement only supports bases that have been archived.
 The rows will be inserted into big-data storage.
 It'll return error if the base is not archived yet.
-If you want to insert rows into such bases, please use APIs provided by dtable-server.
+If you want to insert rows into such bases, please use API for adding rows (e.g. [Python API](../python/objects/rows.md)).
 - `UPDATE` and `DELETE` statements allows updating/deleting rows in both normal and big-data storage.

 Note: these column types are _not_ allowed to insert or update: